upcontent/UpContent-Marketing/content/post/upcontent-vs.filtr8.md

 What will work best for your company depends on your goals.
 If you are interested in a tool that will help you find the best content to power, guide and lead conversations among your audience, please give UpContent a try.
 We feel strongly that we have created a newer, better way to find content.
 We look forward to your feedback.

-[Sign up for free plan]
-[Sign up for 30-day trial of advanced plans – no cc required]

 ## Here are a few key points to compare: